-Cloth diapers are known for being more absorbent than disposable diapers, so switching to cloth diapers overnight can be super helpful for stopping your baby from peeing through his diaper every night.
+Cloth diapers are known for being more absorbent than disposable diapers, so switching to cloth diapers overnight can be super helpful for stopping your baby from peeing through their diaper every night.

-Again, when your baby is leaking through her diaper, it’s because she has too much urine for the diaper to absorb.
+Again, when your baby is leaking through their diaper, it’s because they has too much urine for the diaper to absorb.